Constraint Learning to Define Trust Regions in Predictive-Model Embedded Optimization: PMO with Trust-Region Constraints

 where $\boldsymbol\mu$ and \textbf{C} denote the mean vector and the covariance matrix of the training inputs, respectively.
 We propose adding constraint

-as a way of considering training relevance in our models.
+as a way of modeling the trust region.
 We remark that for implementation purposes, the squared form of function $\Gamma$ can be directly inserted into the model and solved via off-the-shelf optimization solvers such as Gurobi \citep{gurobi2020}.

 Parameter $\gamma$ controls the level of conservativeness of the model.
-Low values for $\gamma$ result in a smaller feasible region in which the solution to the optimization problem must be close to the training data.
+Low values for $\gamma$ result in a smaller feasible region in which the solution to the optimization problem must be close to the training input data.
 Larger values for $\gamma$ allow the outcome for the optimization model to be farther away from the training distribution.
-If the training inputs follow a multivariate normal distribution, then $\Gamma^2(x)$ follows a chi-square distribution with $n$ degrees of freedom, where $n$ equals the number of dimensions of the training inputs \citep{johnson2014applied}.
-In practice, a point $\hat{\mathbf{x}}$ is commonly labeled as a multivariate outlier if $\Gamma^2(\hat{\mathbf{x}})$ exceeds a chi-square critical value with $n$ degrees of freedom at significance level $\alpha$ in $\{0.05, 0.01, 0.001\}$.
-As a result, if the training data follows a multivariate normal distribution, then a natural value for $\gamma$ is given by $\gamma=\sqrt{\chi^2_{n, 1-\alpha}}$.
+If the training input data follows a multivariate normal distribution, then $\Gamma^2(x)$ follows a chi-square distribution with $n$ degrees of freedom, where $n$ equals the number of dimensions of the training inputs \citep{johnson2014applied}.
+In practice, a point $\hat{\boldsymbol{x}}$ is commonly labeled as a multivariate outlier if $\Gamma^2(\hat{\boldsymbol{x}})$ exceeds a chi-square critical value with $n$ degrees of freedom at significance level $\alpha$ in $\{0.05, 0.01, 0.001\}$.
+As a result, if the training input data follows a multivariate normal distribution, then a natural value for $\gamma$ is given by $\gamma=\sqrt{\chi^2_{n, 1-\alpha}}$.
 We remark that in settings in which the training inputs do not follow a multivariate distribution, constraints based on MD can still be useful after tuning the value of $\gamma$.